decentralized-identity/trustdidweb-v03/spec/specification.md

 2. `JCS` is an implementation of the [[ref: JSON Canonicalization Scheme]] [[spec:rfc8785]].
 It outputs a canonicalized representation of its JSON input.
-3. `hash` is the hash algorithm enumerated in the `hash` item in the [[ref: parameters]], or if none is specified, the default hash algorithm defined in this specification.
-Its output is the hash of its input.
+3. `multihash` is an implementation of the [[ref: multihash]].
+   Acceptable multihash identifier are defined in [[spec:controller-document]].
+   Its output is a hash prefixed with a hash function identifier and the hash size.
 4. `base58` is an implementation of the [[ref: base58]] function.
    Its output is the Base58 encoded string of its input.